Lori Lightfoot: COVID-19 pandemic

 During the COVID-19 pandemic in the United States, Lightfoot took a number of actions aimed at quelling the severity of the outbreak in Chicago.
 On March 11, 2020, Lightfoot joined Illinois Governor J. B. Pritzker to postpone the city's formal Saint Patrick's Day festivities (including parades and the dyeing of the Chicago River).
 On March 15, Lightfoot decided that, due to concerns surrounding Saint Patrick's Day festivities, all businesses selling liquor must have less than half of their regular maximum capacity, and must additionally not exceed a capacity of 100 people.

-On March 12, 2020, Lightfoot again joined Pritzker to issue, among other things, a ban on events attended by more than 1,000 people from being held over the next 30 days.
+On March 12, 2020, Lightfoot again joined Pritzker to issue, among other things, a ban on events attended by more than 1,000 people over the next 30 days.

-On March 15, Lightfoot criticized the long lines at Chicago's O'Hare International Airport as a result of federal government travel restrictions related to the coronavirus pandemic as "utterly unacceptable".
+On March 15, Lightfoot criticized the long lines at Chicago's O'Hare International Airport as "utterly unacceptable", citing federal government travel restrictions related to the coronavirus pandemic.
 Under the federal government's travel restrictions, authorized passengers could only take flights from 26 permitted European nations to a total of thirteen permitted United States airports, of which O'Hare was one.

 Under Lightfoot, Chicago launched a campaign urging residents to follow Illinois' stay-at-home order.